-The 8 best hot brushes of 2024 for smooth at-home blow dries every time
+After much testing, we deem these the 8 best hot brushes on the market for smooth at-home blow dries every time

-Our expert testers share in-depth reviews of the best hair dryer brushes on the market to help you choose the right one for your hair type and length
+Our beauty experts share in-depth reviews of the best hair dryer brushes on the market to help you find the right one for you

-Indeed, new and innovative tools can deliver tailored results in different hair types and incorporate unique features and buzzy technology, from bristle types and heat settings to the overall design and ergonomics.
-But much like scouting out the best hair dryer, finding the right hot air brush for you takes some research and thoughtful consideration.
-Once you find your perfect match, though, it could well change your styling regime forever.
+Today, the most innovative tools can create different results in different hair types – boosting volume in flatter hair or retaining body in naturally voluminous hair, for example – and incorporate unique features and technology, from bristle types and heat settings to design and ergonomics.
+However, as with the best hair dryer, finding the right hot air brush for you takes some research and consideration.
+Once you find that perfect match, though, it's a one-way ticket to an easy at-home blow dry.

-"Hot brushes are great for people who struggle to blow dry their hair themselves," explains Syd Hayes, session hair stylist and BaByliss ambassador "They are also a quick and easy way to add body and volume to the hair [and] are a great hybrid to dry and style at the same time – time-saving at its best.
+You see, these tools' greatness lies in their ease of use.
+"Hot brushes are great for people who struggle to blow dry their hair themselves," confirms Syd Hayes, session hair stylist and BaByliss ambassador.
+"They are also a quick and easy way to add body and volume to the hair [and] are a great hybrid to dry and style at the same time – time-saving at its best.
 The large, [sometimes] rotating ceramic brush and polishing bristles rival a hair stylist’s professional blow-drying technique, creating a salon-worthy finish."

 The best hot brush deals